xTerrene/bankers.py/readme.md

 1) The game will initially ask to set up its folders and files for easy configuration, as well as providing savedata.
 You can choose to ignore this, but will lose access to achievements and saving.
     - On Windows, this will save to your `AppData\Roaming` folder under "Bankers.py".
-    - On Linux, this will save to a "Bankers.py" folder in your Home directory.
+    - On Linux, this will save to a `.Bankers.py` folder in your Home directory.
 2) The game will then, within its own directory, create an achievements file.
 It may also create a save file if you choose to save your game's progress.

-Otherwise, the actual install and running is easy; ensure you have Python installed on a Windows machine -- at least 3.8.10 -- and you're on your way!
+Otherwise, the actual install and running is easy; ensure you have Python installed on a Windows machine -- at least 3.8.10 for it to work guaranteed -- and you're on your way!

 # Playing the game

 ## How to play Bankers

 Bankers, in this iteration, is a solo game of you versus the House.
-You'll start with $1000, and you will bet on exactly how likely it is you'll match your card to the House before it matches to you.
+You'll start with $1000, and you will bet on how likely it is you'll match your card to the House before it matches to you.

 You'll be prompted to make your bet of up to 3/4ths your current wallet (e.g. if you have $1000, you can only bet as high at $750).
 Once you've done that, you'll be given two cards out of a standard 52-card deck.
 Then, the House will reveal its card.
-Choose a card from your hand; if it matches the card the House revealed, you've won!
-Collect your bet doubled.
+You'll then choose a card from your hand to play;

+- If it matches the card the House revealed, you've won!
+You're paid your bet times two.
-If it doesn't, the House will reveal another card.
-If the House matches the card you played, you lose your bet!
-If it doesn't, play continues as it did prior.
+- If it doesn't, the House will reveal another card; If the House matches the card you played, you lose your bet.

+After either scenario, you're asked again for a bet, and play restarts.

 ## Configuring Bankers.py